iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 To manage model lifecycle, you can assign stages (such as `dev`, `staging`, `prod`, etc.) to specific model versions.

-To assign a stage to a model version, Iterative Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified stage and version number.
+To assign a stage to a model version, DVC Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified stage and version number.
 Refer to the [GTO docs][gto-format] to see the exact format of the Git tag.